A design-centric office

-Making a living room Feng Shui doesn’t mean using Asian-style décor, contrary to what many people think.
-Feng Shui is an ancient, Eastern philosophy that we apply to interior design – it’s concerned with how spaces influence the people that live in them.
-If you want to know how to bring Feng Shui to your living room so that good energy flows and your wellbeing improves, take a look at these seven tips for decorating your living room in this style.
+Making a living room Feng Shui doesn’t mean using Asian-style decor, contrary to what many people think.
+Feng Shui's an ancient, Eastern philosophy that we apply to interior design – it’s concerned with how spaces influence the people that live in them.
+If you want to know how to bring Feng Shui to your living room so that good energy flows freely and your wellbeing improves, take a look at these seven tips for decorating your living room in this style.
 Good vibes only!

 1. The sofa needs to be against the wall